pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ```

 This TypeSpec, by contrast, indicates that the `profilePictureUrl` property's value is always a string, but that accessing it may produce either a `NotFoundError` or a `PermissionDeniedError`.
-Typically, this means that the property does not _have_ a value in that scenario and instead should be used to describe the appropriate error-returning semantic of a given protocol.
+Typically, this means that the property does not _have_ a value in that scenario and instead should be used to describe the appropriate [protocol error](#protocol-error).

-## Summary

-The `@raises` and `@handles` decorators provide a unified framework for modeling and handling errors across both input and output scenarios.
-While the mechanics of these decorators are identical for input and output, the use cases differ slightly.
-Input errors are generated by the server in response to invalid or incomplete client-provided data, whereas output errors are typically generated by the server's internal logic or data access operations.
-This distinction ensures that the proposal remains flexible and applicable to a wide range of error-handling scenarios.

 <br>